1944 Auckland Rugby League season: Glenora Rugby League Club

-On March 16 it was reported in the New Zealand Herald that Norman William Wilson was lost at sea on 17 August, 1942.
+On March 16 it was reported in the New Zealand Herald that Norman William Wilson was lost at sea on 17 August 1942.
 He had been a prisoner of war and was being transported on the Nino Bixio ship which was taking prisoners from North Africa to Italy when it was torpedoed.
 He had been part of the 2nd N.Z.E.F. and in the Infantry Brigade at the time of his capture.
-Wilson was the son of Charles Wilson and Mary Wilson (nee Jenkins) of 56 Methuen Road in Avondale.
+Wilson was the son of Charles Wilson and Mary Wilson (née Jenkins) of 56 Methuen Road in Avondale.
 He had been educated at Glen Eden School and played rugby league for Glenora for a number of years.
 Wilson was a storeman and living in Henderson when he enlisted.
 He is memorialised at the Alamein Memorial, El Alamein War Cemetery in Egypt, the Oratia District School War Memorial Gates on Shaw Road, and the Auckland War Memorial Museum, WW2 Hall of Memories.

 On March 31 Glenora Rugby League Football Club advertised for a training for all teams at the Glen Eden Football Grounds.
 Their secretary was G. Malam.
 At the May 31 meeting the Glenora club requested that a senior match be played in Glen Eden.